 We care for our dogs on a vet schedule and care régime used in western countries.
 In addition, we have a full time caretaker and a vet on call as needed.

-We have arranged our breeding adults into a program that we hope will retain the high genetic diversity in the Bankhar as well as retain the forces that made the landrace in the beginning..
+We have arranged our breeding adults into a program that we hope will retain the high genetic diversity in the Bankhar as well as retain the forces that made the landrace to begin with.
 Our goal with this program is to avoid any inbreeding and ensure that our founder group is adequate enough to establish a larger population.
-However, we do not want to fall prey to reducing genetic diversity (which by having a small breeding group is impossible); therefore, we propose to follow what our founder Bruce Elfström calls Biogeographic Breeding Mimicry (Read more…).
+However, we do not want to fall prey to reducing genetic diversity; therefore, we propose to follow what our founder Bruce Elfström calls Biogeographic Breeding Mimicry (Read more…).
 In addition, we will be searching/finding and bringing in new breeding adults constantly and as we find fine examples of true working dogs.

 Our breeding facility houses up to 48 dogs in very large enclosures so sheep can also live with the dogs (click here to read more and see pictures).
 However, in addition to our facilities and our breeding group, certain nomadic herders will join a network of breeders around Mongolia and coordinated by us will breed dogs for distribution locally and between other nomad breeders.
 It is our ultimate goal to have all Bankhar bred by herders themselves and the network and mate choices tended by them independently.